 This site is supported by affiliate advertising.
 Which means we may earn some money if you click the product links.
 Thanks for your support!

 The rapid increase in bug borne illnesses is prompting many people to consider various strategies to repel bugs.
-In this process many people ask “What indoor plants repel bugs?”
-Before we can identify indoor plants that repel bugs we need to know how bugs find food, and us.
+This is causing many people to look for indoor plants that repel bugs.
+Thankfully there are several indoor plants that repel bugs such as Lantana, Fever Tea, and Lime Basil.

 This article will highlight plants that have been scientifically proven to repel bugs.
 However if you just want to know what plants to buy that is fine too, :-).
 Check out the links below for a quick shopping list.